nkolban/duktape-esp32/docs/installation.md

 At this time, I strongly advise you not to save the ONLY copy of your JavaScript to flash but instead think about having a text editor open into which you copy and paste your JavaScript.
-At this stage in the project, we will be reflashing the ESP32 on a regular basis and reflashing resets the content of the files in the flash memory and any files you manually created or changed will be lost.
+At this stage in the project, we will be re-flashing the ESP32 on a regular basis and re-flashing resets the content of the files in the flash memory and any files you manually created or changed will be lost.